Lineblocs/site/app/docs/quickstarts/business-hours-with-custom-macros.md

 ##  Setup Workspace

-We will first bootstrap our workspace with some timezone values, so that we can later route our calls according to the correct timezone.
+We will first bootstrap our workspace with some timezone values so that we can later route our calls according to the correct timezone.

-to access the workspace params screen: in [Lineblocs dashboard](https://app.lineblocs.com/#/dashboard) click "Settings" -> "Workspace Params"
+To access the workspace params screen: in [Lineblocs dashboard](https://app.lineblocs.com/#/dashboard) click "Settings" -> "Workspace Params"

-to add a timezone workspace param please click "Add Param". in the key field use "timezone" then use any valid timezone name in the value field. for example "America/Toronto".
+To add a timezone workspace param please click "Add Param".
+In the key field use "timezone" then use any valid timezone name in the value field. for example "America/Toronto".

-to see a full list of timezones please use [this link](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+To see a full list of timezones please use [this link](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 #### Workspace Params

-your workspace params screen should now look like the following image:
+Your workspace params screen should now look like the following image:
 ![Workspace Params](/img/frontend/docs/macros/workspace-params.png)

 ## Create flow